tarashirvaikar/lab1/README.md

         print('Hello, ' + name + '!')

-    (At several points, PyCharm may complain about problems, such as there being no interpreter selected, or Mypy or dependencies being missing.
-It will offer to solve the problems, and you should let it.)
+    When you open the file for the first time, PyCharm will complain that some things aren't set up properly and offer to fix them for you.
+In particular:

+      - It may say “No Python interpreter configured for the project“, and give you the option to “Use Pipenv interpreter”.
+Go with that.

+        (If it doesn't give you that option then it may be having trouble finding the `pipenv` executable.
+In that case, ask your TA.)

+      - Or, it may say “Pipenv interpreter is associated with another
+        project: …” and offer to “Fix Pipenv interpreter”.
+Do that.

+      - After that, it is quite likely to say something like “Package requirements … are not satisfied” and offer to “Install requirements from Pipfile.lock”.
+Do that too.

+      - Along the way, it may complain “Mypy Plugin: Mypy missing” and offer to install it for you, or it may say something about an “IDE Error”.
+In either case, ignore it!
+Once all requirements are installed from `Pipfile.lock` (the previous bullet) then these problems should go away.

     To run the program, right-click anywhere in the editor window and choose the “Run 'hello'” option.
+(If that option doesn't appear, it means that PyCharm is still thinking, which is indicated by some text in the status bar at the bottom of the Window.
+Wait it out and try again.)

-A pane should open to show the results, which should look something like this:
+    When you finally manage to run the program, a pane will open to show the results.
+It should look something like this:

         /Users/tov/.local/share/virtualenvs/lab1--Ml6AzKP/bin/python /Users/tov/Desktop/lab1/hello.py
         Hello, world!